-Also listen for mentions of your company and your competitors on social media, as well as mentions of keywords or hashtags that are aligned with your company's value proposition.
+Also, listen for mentions of your company and your competitors on social media and mentions of keywords or hashtags aligned with your company's value proposition.
 This includes

 - Basic monitoring on social media for these mentions

-- Doing searches over on social media for these mentions
+- Doing searches on social media for these mentions

 - Interacting in near real-time where these conversations are happening